gbv/beaconspec/mappings.md

 * the relation type used as predicate,
 * the target identifiers used as object IRI.

-The total number of mappable links in a link dump SHOULD result in an additional RDF triple whith `COUNT` being the number of links:
+The total number of mappable links in a link dump SHOULD result in two additional RDF triples whith `COUNT` being the number of links:

      :dump hydra:totalItems COUNT .
+     :dump void:entities COUNT .

 ## Link annotations in RDF